 “The Sudbury brand is strong.
 The Northern Ontario brand is strong.
 There are tonnes of potential around the world.
 And so this program will help continue to leverage those investments,” he continued.

-“This program has been ongoing since 2012 and we keep renewing it.
-Why?
-Because we are seeing the fruits of that,” said Lefebvre.
 In the last three-year run of the project NOEP has helped maintain or create roughly 435 jobs and has assisted 75 companies to modernize or expand.

 Lefebvre said the Northern Ontario export program creates the ideal situation for the jobs to be created in Canada, producing goods and services that can be exported around the world.
 He said the jobs are well paid and also offer numerous opportunities for young people seeking employment.